-Benefits of Joomla CMS include:
+Some benefits of Joomla CMS include:

 Generally speaking, there are three key areas of the control panel:

-Changing the design of your website (view video)
+Changing the design of your Joomla website

 The “Module Manager” is also important from a customization standpoint.
-It allows you to add, delete and edit modules.
+It allows you to add, delete, and edit modules.

 - Add New Article